Louis MacNeice: War and after, 1941–1963

 In 1953, MacNeice wrote Autumn Sequel, a long autobiographical poem in terza rima, which critics compared unfavourably with Autumn Journal.
 The death of Dylan Thomas came partway through the writing of the poem, and MacNeice involved himself in memorials for the poet and attempts to raise money for his family.
 1953 and 1954 brought lecture and performance tours of the USA (husband and wife would present an evening of song, monologue and poetry readings), and meetings with John Berryman (on the returning boat in 1953, and later in London) and Eleanor Clark (by now married to Robert Penn Warren).
 MacNeice travelled to Egypt in 1955 and Ghana in 1956 on lengthy assignments for the BBC.
 Another poorly received collection of poems, Visitations, was published in 1957, and the MacNeices bought a holiday home on the Isle of Wight from J. B. Priestley (an acquaintance since MacNeice's arrival in London twenty years earlier).
 However, the marriage was starting to become strained.
 MacNeice was drinking increasingly heavily, and having more or less serious affairs with other women.
 At this time MacNeice became increasingly independent of spirit, spending time with other writers, including Dominic Behan with whom he regularly drank to oblivion; the two men spent a particularly drunken night in the home of Cecil Woodham-Smith during a curious meeting in Ireland whilst Behan was working on assignment as a writer for Life magazine and MacNeice on assignment with the BBC.
 During the trip, which allegedly lasted some weeks, neither writer managed successfully to file their copy.

-MacNeice was awarded the CBE in the 1958 New Year's Honours list.
+MacNeice was awarded the CBE in the 1958 New Year Honours list.
 A South African trip in 1959 was followed by the start of his final relationship, with the actress Mary Wimbush, who had performed in his plays since the forties.
 Hedli asked MacNeice to leave the family home in late 1960.
 In early 1961, Solstices was published, and in the middle of the year MacNeice became a half-time employee at the BBC, leaving him six months a year to work on his own projects.
 By this time he was "living on alcohol", and eating very little, but still writing (including a commissioned work on astrology, which he viewed as "hack-work").
 In August 1963 he went caving in Yorkshire to gather sound effects for his final radio play, Persons from Porlock.
 Caught in a storm on the moors, he did not change out of his wet clothes until he was home in Hertfordshire.
 Bronchitis evolved into viral pneumonia, and he was admitted to hospital in London on 27 August, dying there on 3 September, aged 55.